TheBoyMoe/learn-co-exercises/sinatra/01-sinatra-basics.md

 The application controller (app/controllers/application.rb) is the heart of the app.
 This class inherits from Sinatra::Base - giving it Sinatra's functionality, i.e. you're turning an ordinary ruby class in to a class that knows how to handle web requests.
 To start the app enter 'rackup config.ru'  or simply 'rackup'.
 Load the 'shotgun' gem (install the gem 'gem install shotgun' so the command is available from the cli, and add it to the gem file and download with 'bundle install') and start the app with 'shotgun config.ru' (or 'shotgun'), instead of rackup and any changes to the app are automatically applied without a re-start.
 Shotgun uses port 9393, as opposed to 9292.
 When starting an app with rackup, the application code is read once - every start thus requires a re-start

-'config.ru' requires a Sinatra Controller to run - a ruby class that inherits from Sinatra::Base.
+'config.ru' requires a Sinatra Controller to run- a ruby class that inherits from Sinatra::Base.
 This gives the app a Rack-compatible interface via the Sinatra framework.
 Within controllers we define our 'routes' or methods such as 'get', and 'post'.
 These methods are attached to and scoped to the particular controller they're defined in.
 The final step in creating a route is to 'mount' it in the config.ru file.
 The 'application' controller is mounted using the 'run' keyword.
 All other controllers are mounted using the 'use' keyword.

 ### Routes